EU wins tariff clearance on $4 bln of U.S. imports in Boeing case | Business

 However, negotiators on both sides say it could also lead at last to discussions to resolve a 16-year legal battle over subsidies to aircraft manufacturers Boeing and Airbus.
 Both the United States and the EU have signalled interest in settling the dispute over planemaker subsidies, while accusing the other of refusing to talk seriously.

-Tuesday's decision, delayed by the COVID-19 pandemic, follows a WTO ruling last year allowing Washington to impose tariffs on $7.5 billion in EU goods over state support for Airbus, which has sites in Britain, France, Germany and Spain.
+Tuesday's decision, delayed by the COVID-19 pandemic, follows a WTO ruling last year prompting Washington to begin imposing tariffs on $7.5 billion in EU goods over state aid for Airbus, which has sites in Britain, France, Germany and Spain.
 Combined, the two cases represent the world's largest ever corporate trade dispute.

 Consuming thousands of pages of testimony and an estimated $100 million in costs since 2004, the aircraft spat has tested the resolve of the WTO, which is busy selecting a new leader.
 The state of Washington has since repealed an aerospace tax break that benefited Boeing, while Airbus has announced it will increase loan repayments for the A350 plane to France and Spain in bids to settle the matter.

 Boeing shares fell 2%.
-The U.S. government said there was no legal basis for the European Union to impose tariffs since the contested measure had been eliminated, a view echoed by Boeing, which said it had already complied with WTO findings.
+The U.S. government said there was no legal basis for the EU to impose tariffs since the contested tax break had been eliminated, a view echoed by Boeing which said it had already complied with WTO findings.

-The EU says the same is true of U.S. tariffs imposed against subsidies to the A380 plane which is being taken out of production.
-U.S. Trade Representative Robert Lighthizer said any move by the EU to slap tariffs on $4 billion of U.S. airplanes and other goods would be "plainly contrary to WTO principles and will force a U.S. response."
+The EU says the same is true of U.S. tariffs imposed against subsidies to the A380 superjumbo, which is being taken out of production.
+But the two sides were left sparring over how genuinely they were trying to end decades of aerospace support.
+U.S. Trade Representative Robert Lighthizer said any move by the EU to slap tariffs on U.S. goods would be "plainly contrary to WTO principles and will force a U.S. response."

-Airbus, which also says it has obeyed WTO rulings, said global trade judges had "spoken" and that the EU could therefore impose tariffs, while calling for an agreed solution.
-The European Commission said it would pull back from imposing duties if Washington withdrew its tariffs on European goods such as wine and whisky.
+The European Commission, backed by Airbus, said it would pull back from imposing duties if Washington withdrew its existing tariffs on European goods such as wine and whisky.
 The two sides could then work together to find common ground.
+The latest chapter in the mammoth dispute rattled the spirits industry on both sides of Atlantic, which urged restraint and an end to tariffs.
+EU producers have already been hit with tariffs and U.S. makers are now in EU cross hairs.

-The spirits industry on both sides of Atlantic urged restraint and an end to tariffs.
-EU producers have already been hit and U.S. makers are in EU cross hairs.
-RYANAIR LEVERAGE
+TARGET LIST U.S. products on a target list for EU sanctions include airplanes, wine, spirits, suitcases, tractors, frozen fish and produce from dried onions to cherries.

 - READ MORE ON: